Dr. Roger Jones

 In addition to English classes, Professor Hawvermale also teaches the college’s Honors courses.
 He serves as Chair of the Division of Humanities and Fine Arts.
 You may download Professor Hawvermale’s Curriculum Vitae and visit his website.

-Matt Cardin is Associate Vice President of Ranger College Erath County and Assistant Professor of English and Religion.
-He is the author and editor of Divinations of the Deep (Ash-Tree Press, 2002), Mummies around the World: An Encyclopedia of Mummies in History, Religion, and Popular Culture (ABC-CLIO, 2014), Horror Literature through History: An Encyclopedia of the Stories That Speak to Our Deepest Fears (Greenwood, 2017), Born to Fear: Interviews with Thomas Ligotti (Subterranean Press, 2014), and many more.
+Professor Matt Cardin is Associate Vice President of Ranger College’s Erath County campus.
+He is the author and editor of Divinations of the Deep (Ash-Tree Press, 2002), Horror Literature through History: An Encyclopedia of the Stories That Speak to Our Deepest Fears (Greenwood, 2017), Born to Fear: Interviews with Thomas Ligotti (Subterranean Press, 2014), and many more.
 He holds a master’s degree in religious studies from Missouri State University and a bachelor’s in communication from the University of Missouri.

 Mr. Cardin was nominated for the prestigious World Fantasy Award in 2015.
 He has appeared as a panelist at the World Horror Convention, the World Fantasy Convention, and Baylor University’s Faith and Film Symposium.
 He has been a special guest on multiple radio shows and podcasts to talk about religion, horror, and the paranormal.
 You may download his Curriculum Vitae and visit his website.